 Each time you create a la...
 Continue reading 🡒

-Every layer of your map should have a name and a description, ...
+Every layer of ...
 Continue reading 🡒

 Maps on Mango are composed of stacked layers of image tiles- one for each layer group.
 To aid first-load performance, Mango doesn’t automatically create each individual layer as an image tile layer on the map.
 Instead, Mango introduces the concept of Layer ...
 Continue reading 🡒